yetanotherco/yet-another-bridge/README.md

 # This Project

-In this repo you will find both Smart Contracts, L1 [YABTransfer contract](contracts/solidity/src/YABTransfer.sol) (written in Solidity) and L2 [Escrow contract](contracts/cairo/src/escrow.cairo) (written in Cairo), and an MM-bot (written in Python).
+In this repo you will find both Smart Contracts, L1 [Payment Registry contract](contracts/solidity/src/PaymentRegistry.sol) (written in Solidity) and L2 [Escrow contract](contracts/cairo/src/escrow.cairo) (written in Cairo), and an MM-bot (written in Python).